laurynas-biveinis/dotfiles/emacs/.emacs.d/elpa/indent-bars-0.8/README.md

 # Customization

+> [!NOTE]
+> `indent-bars` is _highly_ flexible and can be adapted to most situations.
+It can't anticipate all nuances of different languages, modes, and user preferences, however, so "some assembly may be required".
+If you arrive at customizations you are happy with for a given mode, please consider adding to the  [Wiki page](https://github.com/jdtsmith/indent-bars/wiki/indent%E2%80%90bars-config-Wiki#tree-sitter-config).

 `M-x customize-group indent-bars` is the easiest way to customize everything about the appearance and function of `indent-bars` (check sub-groups too).
 There are many customization variables and bar styling in particular is highly configurable, so use Customize!

 > [!TIP]